mariadominguez2023/DA-portfolio---Maria-Dominguez-Alvarenga/README.md

-## Professional Portfolio - Data Analytics
+## Maria Dominguez Alvarenga - Data Analytics Portfolio

-Through the MSc in Data Analytics I was possible to learn different techniques such as Data Visualization, Data Cleaning which I did apply througout the Master.
+I recently completed my MSc in Data Analyticis.
+I have prepared this porfotolio Through the MSc in Data Analytics I was possible to learn different techniques such as Data Visualization, Data Cleaning which I did apply througout the Master.

-Capstone Project - Data Centres Electricity Meter Readings Ireland.ipynb